ETHorHIL/phase2ceremony_1/CONTRIBUTE.md

 This toxic value is in the memory while the ceremony is running.
 This toxic value is not displayed anywhere and it's not stored anywhere.
 It's recomended to restart the machine after the ceremony is completed to be sure this toxic value is not accessible any more.

-You can check the [phase1 perpetual powers of tau ceremony](https://github.com/weijiekoh/perpetualpowersoftau) used by Hermez for geting ideas of what to do to be sure the toxic walue is deleted.
+You can check the [Phase1 Perpetual Powers of Tau Ceremony](https://github.com/weijiekoh/perpetualpowersoftau) used by Hermez for geting ideas of what to do to be sure the toxic value is deleted.

 ## Preparation of the Machine.